 What does the red dot mean

-If you see a red dot on your watch face, it means you have notifications
+If you see a red dot on your watch face, it means you have unread notifications.

 Clearing all notifications